This post may contain affiliate links and we earn when you purchase through one. You can read the full disclosure here.

 How Breast Pumps Work

-A breast pump in its basic form is essentially a device with 3 main parts: a shield which covers your breast, the motor which generates the suction and a bottle that collects the milk.
+A breast pump in its basic form is essentially a device with 3 main parts: a shield that covers your breast, the motor which generates the suction and a bottle that collects the milk.

 The breast shield is the part that covers the breast and many breast pumps will have two of these shields (one for each breast).
 These are known as Double Breast Pumps.